Someone once said, “How do I buy horse racing shares in a racehorse?”

 Be careful though, you’ll spend hours mixing and matching your favourite crosses.

-It’s great fun though, and the ideal way to find which mares work best with any stallion.
+It’s great fun though, and the ideal way to find the best stallion match for your mare.

 Looking to start a horse racing syndicate to buy racehorse shares with your family or friends?

 Then you will need to determine how many people will join the syndicate so you can work out initial costs for setting up and registering your syndicate.